 A spotlight on the circular sanitation economy at the UN 2023 Water Conference

-Nigeria, WTO and SHF to host official side event on Catalysing sanitation economies to deliver on SDG Target 6.2
+Nigeria, WTO and SHF host official side event on Catalysing sanitation economies to deliver on SDG Target 6.2

-Bringing together experts from governments, the private sector and the UN, the joint Side Event- Catalysing the Circular Sanitation Economy to deliver on SDG Target 6.2: Partnering with countries to achieve climate resilience, gender equity and water security through innovative financing in sanitation- will showcase how countries and the global community can accelerate progress towards SDG target 6.2 through a sharp focus on innovative financing, cross-sectoral and gender-inclusive partnerships, and scalability of local solutions.
+Bringing together experts from governments, the private sector and the UN, the joint Side Event- Catalysing the Circular Sanitation Economy to deliver on SDG Target 6.2: Partnering with countries to achieve climate resilience, gender equity and water security through innovative financing in sanitation- showcased how countries and the global community can accelerate progress towards SDG target 6.2 through a sharp focus on innovative financing, cross-sectoral and gender-inclusive partnerships, and scalability of local solutions.

 Sanitation, hygiene and menstrual health and hygiene (MHH) products and services provide economic value and livelihood opportunities for individuals and the wider economy, with long-term health, educational, environmental and equity returns.
 Investment in the sanitation economy, from both public and private sectors, has the potential to revolutionize how people receive and value sanitation, hygiene and MHH.
 The Sanitation Economy provides a sustainable and complementary solution, monetizing toilet provision, products and services, biological resources, health data and information, to provide benefits across business and society.